niara-crypto/Course-Project-Iowa-liquor-income-analysis-FV/README.md

 ## Decision-Maker Audience

 This project is designed for:
-- Iowa Department of Public Health
+- Executive Director, Iowa Department of Public Health (Iowa), Mr. Larry Johnson

 The objective is to inform:
 - Alcohol taxation strategy